science-digital/sd-integration-tool-template/README.md

 ### Outside the container

-It is also possible to test the module locally outside the container (directly on your system).
+It is also possible to test your module locally outside the container (directly on your system).
 In this case you must have the dependencies installed (in a virtual environment) directly on your system.
 From a development testing perspective the disadvantage of testing outside the container is:
 - Environment may not be represenative of the final target environment.
 This is important for both checking that